hosseldin/CLOUDOPS-PIPELINE/iac/README.md

-# ⚙️ Infrastructure Provisioning with Terraform 🚀
+# ⚙️ AWS Infrastructure Provisioning with Terraform 🚀

 This repository uses **Terraform** to provision a robust AWS infrastructure foundation, including networking, routing, a production-grade EKS cluster, and IAM roles & policies for key platform components.
 Each major component is organized into reusable Terraform modules for clarity and scalability.